Entertainment

 Seun Kuti, Femi’s younger brother, also made a notable return with “Heavier Yet (Lays The Crownless Head),” his first album in six years.
 Released in December 2024, the album features collaborations with artists such as Damian Marley and Sampa The Great.
 It blends Afrobeat with funk, reggae, rap, and jazz, highlighting Seun’s versatility and commitment to musical innovation. (elpais.com)

-The genre’s global influence was further solidified when Burna became the first African artist to at the UEFA Champions League Kick Off Show by Pepsi in June 2023.
+The genre’s global influence was further solidified when Burna Boy became the first African artist to perform at the UEFA Champions League Final Kick Off Show by Pepsi in June 2023.
 He also headlined and sold out a stadium show in New York’s Citi Field in July 2023, marking a significant milestone for Afrobeat artists in the United States. (en.wikipedia.org)

 However, the genre faces challenges.
 In September 2024, Nigerian singer and producer Musicbwoy expressed concerns about Afrobeat’s global prominence, suggesting that the rise of Amapiano, a South African music genre, has contributed to a perceived decline in Afrobeat’s influence.
 He emphasized the need for artists to return to the original sound that made the genre popular worldwide. (vanguardngr.com)